rvicedomini/rvicedomini.github.io/index.md

 After the PhD, I started a postdoc at Sorbonne Université (Paris, France).
 I worked on methods for protein domain annotation and functional characterization in the Laboratory of Computational and Quantitative Biology, under the supervision of [Alessandra Carbone](http://www.ihes.fr/~carbone/).

-Since February 2020, I am a postdoctoral researcher at Institut Pasteur (Paris, France) in the [Sequence Bioinformatics](https://research.pasteur.fr/en/team/sequence-bioinformatics/) team, under the supervision of [Rayan Chikhi](http://rayan.chikhi.name).
+In February 2020 I started a postdoc at Institut Pasteur (Paris, France) in the [Sequence Bioinformatics](https://research.pasteur.fr/en/team/sequence-bioinformatics/) team, under the supervision of [Rayan Chikhi](http://rayan.chikhi.name).
+I worked on strain-level metagenome assembly and the analysis of sequencing data through k-mer-based methods.

-My current research project consists in the development of novel methods to identify and reconstruct individual genomes of highly similar bacterial strains in metagenomes.
+Since February 2023 I am a CNRS researcher at [IRISA](https://www.irisa.fr) (Rennes, France) in the [Genscale](https://team.inria.fr/genscale/) team.

 # Research interests